 When I finished my first boule, I liked the look, but the boule felt very light.
 On my second boule, I nailed the boule with the maximum possible amount of overlap of the nailheads, so that the ball would carry more tacks and be heavier.
 Here are the two boules.
 The one on the left weighs 273g and feels very light, like a wooden ball.
 The one on the right weighs 353g and feels heavier and more substantial in the hand, like a real boule.

 This made me think that, since iron weighs much more than wood, most of the weight of a nailed ball came from the nails and very little from the wooden core.
 But Pierre Turbang pointed out to me that— when the wood is boxwood root— the weight of the wooden core does make a significant contribution to the weight of the boule.
 Boxwood root is very hard and dense.
-Pierre noted that in a pair of real old balls of 97mm with similar (although widely-spaced) nailing, the difference between a boxwood core and a non-boxwood core is 330g (790g vs 460g).
+Pierre noted that in a pair of old balls with similar (although widely-spaced) nailing and a diameter of 97mm, the difference between a boxwood core and a non-boxwood core is 790g vs 460g, a 330g difference.

 Perhaps, I began to speculate, the old boule-makers preferred boxwood root because of its density as well as its hardness.
 I had always assumed that boule-makers used nails to reinforce the surface of the boules, but… could they have started adding nails in order to increase the weight of the boules?
 That would explain why many of the original boules cloutées used nails with very thick, heavy heads, and why, once the idea of a nailed boule occurred to people, they quickly moved to cover all of the surface with nails.